limodesigner/CommunityScienceMuseum/README.md

 The Community Science Museum is an upcoming (but fictive), interactive museum that aims to educate and inspire primary and middle school children, as well as families.

-## Noroff Frontend development - Semesterproject 1
+## Noroff Frontend development - Semesterproject 1 / Grade: A

 <img src="images/csm-presentation.jpg">